ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 >
 > I know these analyses are intensive and the recommended tables may be rather large, but it should all be relatively straightforward in a fully scripted analysis.
 And please revise the text as appropriate to describe the outcomes of these analyses, including text appendices in supplemental material if needed.

-(TODO) All of these supplemental analyses show that although the strength of our correlation estimates is not entirely independent of sample size and data range, there is substantial, PFT- and trait-specific variability in patterns of trait correlation that cannot be explained by either of these two variables.
+All of these supplemental analyses show that although the strength of our correlation estimates is not entirely independent of sample size and data range, there is substantial, PFT- and trait-specific variability in patterns of trait correlation that cannot be explained by either of these two variables.
-There are many instances where trait correlations are weak despite large sample sizes, and conversely instances where trait correlations are strong and significant despite low sample sizes
-(in some cases, even where no pairwise samples are available, which demonstrates the utility of fully leveraging the multidimensional trait space).
-We have revised the text in the results and discussion accordingly (lines XXX) to highlight these analyses.
+We have revised the text in the results (lines XXX) to highlight these analyses.

 > 3) Please provide the estimated values of the parameters for each functional group in a table, so that they are easily accessible for the DGVM modeling groups.